glotzerlab/garnett/doc/readerswriters.rst

 DCD
 ---

-The *DCD*-format is a very storage efficient *binary* format for storing simple trajectory data.
+The *DCD* format is a very storage efficient *binary* format for storing simple trajectory data.
 The format contains only data about particle positions and the simulation boxes of individual frames.

 HOOMD-blue provides a writer for this format with a special dialect for 2-dimensional systems.
-The *garnett* dcd-reader is capable of reading both the standard and the 2-dim. dialect.
+The *garnett* DCD reader is capable of reading both the standard and the 2-dim. dialect.

 .. note::
     Unlike most other readers, the :py:class:`~.reader.DCDFileReader` will return an instance